Robert J Patterson

 318 New North

-Dr. Patterson is an assistant professor of English at Georgetown University, and a core faculty member of the African American Studies Program.
+Dr. Patterson is an Associate Professor of English and African American Studies, and Director of the African American Studies Program at Georgetown University.
 His book, Exodus Politics: Civil Rights and Leadership African American Literature and Culture (UVA Press, 2013), argues that African American literature written after the civil rights movement challenges society's tendencies to think of civil rights solely in terms of race, to deem black male leadership as necessary for civil rights attainment, and to contain the scope of the civil rights movement to the fifteen year period between 1963-1968.
 In addition to this project, Dr. Patterson has published articles on W.E.B.
 Dubois, Toni Morrison, African American Women’s Writing,Tyler Perry’s films, and some of his work appears in South Atlantic Quarterly Black Camera, Religion and Literature, the Journal of Feminist Studies in Religion, and the Cambridge Companion to Civil Rights Literature.
 He co-guest edited a special edition of South Atlantic Quarterly, Black Literature, Black Leadership (112.2).
-Extending his interest scholarly interests in the post-civil rights era, black popular culture, and the politics of gender, he also has begun to work on a second book project, Between Resistance and Reinscription: Black Popular Culture and the Intimacy of Politics, which argues that African Americans mobilize popular and expressive culture to negotiate racial politics in the 20th and 21st centuries.
+Extending his interest scholarly interests in the post-civil rights era, black popular culture, and the politics of gender, he also has begun to work on a second book project, Between Resistance and Reinscription: Black Popular Culture and the Intimacy of Politics, which analyzes the various ways that African Americans have mobilized popular and expressive culture to negotiate racial politics in the 20th and 21st centuries.
 He is also co-editing a book, Do You Want to Be Well: the Psychic Hold of Slavery, which is an interdisciplinary collection of scholarly essays that considers how slavery's legacies impact contemporary black subjects.

 - Ph.D. () Emory University, African American Literary and Cultural Studies